 While it can often be difficult to change an unfortunate birth name, you’re not stuck with a bad name on your Twitter account.
 How you identify yourself online can say a lot about you, so it’s crucial to tailor your username to best fit your online persona.
 Luckily, it’s easy to change both your username and display name on Twitter, and there is no limit to how many times you can change them.

-If you’ve ever wanted to add a level of professionalism to your online persona or were curious about adding to your display name after Twitter’s latest character limit update, here is our quick-hit guide on how to change your Twitter name.
-Rather than creating a new account, changing your username or display name will leave your existing followers, direct messages, and replies intact.
+If you think it’s time for a name change — whether to add a level of professionalism to your online persona or you’re just tired of the old name — here is our quick-hit guide on how to change your Twitter name.
+Unlike creating a new account, changing your username or display name leaves your existing followers, direct messages, and replies intact.
 Here’s how:

 How to change your Twitter username

 Step 1: Log in to your Twitter account

 Log into Twitter as you normally would with your current username (or email) and password.
 Note: This can also be done using the Twitter app on your phone or tablet.